skip to main content

 ASL Training Resources for Parents and Educators

 The DCMP has a huge collection of ASL training materials for qualifying parents, teachers, and educational interpreters.
-Interpreters can earn CEUs through the use of DCMP's Online Workshops. about educators, parents, ASL
+Interpreters can earn CEUs through the use of DCMP's Online Workshops. about parents, educators, ASL

 RCAA Dr Seuss Videos With Captions, Audio Description, and ASL Translation